Seher-Kanwal/LSTM-RNN-implementation-with-Embedding-layer/README.md

 # Conclusion
 Embeddings are a great way to deal with NLP problems because of two reasons.
 First it helps in dimensionality reduction over one-hot encoding as we can control the number of features.
 Second it is capable of understanding the context of a word so that similar words have similar embeddings.

+# LSTM-RNN:
+LSTM networks are an extension of recurrent neural networks (RNNs) mainly introduced to handle situations where RNNs fail.